polterguy/magic.node/README.md

 ```
 // Single quotes
-foo:'howdy world this is a string'
+.foo:'howdy world this is a string'

 // Double quotes
-foo:"Howdy world, another string"
+.foo:"Howdy world, another string"

 // Multiline strings
-foo:@"Notice how the new line doesn't end the string
+.foo:@"Notice how the new line doesn't end the string
     here!"
 ```

-Escape characters are supported for both single quote and double quote strings the same way they are supported in C#, allowing you to use e.g. `\r\n` etc. If you use a multi line string literal such as `@"qwerty"` then any CR/LF characters in it will become _"normalised"_ to CRLF.
-This is to avoid hard to track down bugs related to differences in operating systems' handling of CR/LF sequences.
-However, in single line string literals, CR and LF is preserved exactly as they are specified.
+Escape characters are supported for both single quote and double quote strings the same way they are supported in C#, allowing you to use e.g. `\r\n` etc.

 ## Lambda expressions